 Financial literacy is a curriculum item that I’ll be advocating for as it is critical to help ensure young adults can manage their finances to help them become confident and independent in a world that encourages lending and spending.

-Please note I do not provide lawn signs, brochures, pamphlets or even photographs of myself online but please visit my personal website (www.HitenPatel.ca) and you’ll find a plethora of avenues to connect with me including social media, in person and telephone both today and after the election.
+Please note I do not provide road or lawn signs, brochures, pamphlets or even photographs of myself online but please visit my personal website (www.HitenPatel.ca) and you’ll find a plethora of avenues to connect with me including social media, in person and telephone both today and after the election.
 I encourage you to view the All-Candidates meeting video.
 I am seated in the middle (#4).

 Whether or not I am elected I invite you to connect with me in the future as I will still attend YRDSB public meetings as I’ve done so the past six months.
 Please drop me a line and stay in touch!